Fashion influencer: History

-In the beginning of 2000, online fashion blogs appeared to be amateurish personal areas created as a hobby by fashion lovers to share their ideas of the latest trends or to get a job in the traditional fashion industry later on.
-With increasing reach, bloggers learned to monetize their contents.
+At the beginning of 2000, online fashion blogs appeared to be amateurish personal areas created as a hobby by fashion lovers to share their ideas of the latest trends or to get a job in the traditional fashion industry later on.
+At the time, the fashion industry was notoriously top-down and elitist.
+Fashion brands exercised tight control over the marketing of their products.
+Fashion blog amateurs became formidable rivals to fashion journalism by offering critique and spotting trends.
+Eventually, fashion blog amateurs were invited to sit next to celebrity fashion editors on fashion show front row seats.

+With increasing reach, fashion bloggers learned to monetize their content.
 As Pedroni remarks: “fashion blogs evolved from personal diaries kept by fashion lovers, into sophisticated marketing and economic tools”.

-Shortly after, new social media platforms such as Instagram, Twitter, Facebook and YouTube spread.
+Shortly after, new social media platforms such as Instagram, Twitter, TikTok, Facebook and YouTube spread.
 They enabled bloggers to reach a greater audience and have an even closer relationship with their existing readership.
 In fact, some bloggers closed their blogs as traffic moved to other platforms such as Instagram.
 According to researcher Emily Hund “Social media’s influencer economy has gained steam quickly in the last few years, particularly on platforms like Instagram and Pinterest, whose image-heavy nature easily lends itself to commerce”.
 Social media also gave rise to influencers who did not have a blog in the first place.
 Jenn Im became a fashion influencer due to her successful YouTube channel, German influencer Pamela Reif due to her high reach on Instagram.

 In 2017, Instagram was the social media platform with the highest reach for fashion influencers.
 Forbes calculated that the top ten fashion influencers combined generated a reach of 23.3 million on Instagram.
 It named Chiara Ferragni, Danielle Bernstein, Julia Engel, Gabi Gregg, Jenn Im, Susanna Lau, Nicolette Mason, Simone Zippi Stardust, Aimee Song, and Bryanboy as the top influencers in the fashion category.

 At the same time, the fashion industry had the highest share on Instagram influencer marketing in the US.
 Its share, approximately 61%, far outweighed other sectors investing in influencer marketing such as travel (8%), and food and drinks (7%).
-The fashion industry spends around €1 billion on sponsored Instagram posts per year.
+The fashion industry spends around €1 billion on sponsored Instagram posts each year.

 By 2019, many fashion influencers had "closet accounts" dedicated to them on social media.
-Often influential in their own right, these accounts search clothing websites to identify the clothes the influencers wear, and post the resulting shopping list.
+Often influential in their own right, these accounts search clothing websites to identify the clothes the influencers wear and post the resulting shopping list.
 In doing so, they amplify the marketing power of the influencers and help shape business trends.